Codemaxxxx/Travel-app/README.md

 The env file is to be added to the gitignore file

+Node version - v20.12.2

+npm run start - to start the server npm run build - for Production npm run dev - for Development

 ## Testing

-Install jest and run the command npm run test in the command line (Terminal) to get results
+Install jest in the command line (Terminal) to get results npm test - for testing and debugging